 - retrieve the ES capabilities (list of interfaces and interface capabilities) of the AN-TL and CN-TL; and

-- configure TSN features in the ES (e.g. for stream identification, stream association with TSN resources, stream transformation, hold and buffer functionality) of the AN-TL and CN-TL.
+- configure TSN features in the ES (e.g. for stream identification, stream association with TSN resources, stream transformation, hold and buffer functionality, as described in IEEE Std 802.1Q [4]) of the AN-TL and CN-TL.

 The messages defined in this specification are exchanged between the SMF/CUC and the (R)AN/AN-TL and UPF/CN-TL via TL-Containers sent within NGAP Session Management signaling as specified in 3GPP TS 38.413 [5] and PFCP Session related signaling as specified in 3GPP TS 29.244 [6].
 The related stage 2 call flows are specified in 3GPP TS 23.502 [3].